flapjs/webapp/src/services2/machine/README.md

 the infrastructure needed to support both sources of input would be too cumbersome to actually be useful.

-One surprising thing is that machines do not use a MachineContext, as you would expect.
+One surprising thing is that machines do not use a MachineContext (well at least not in the typical way), as you would expect.
 This is because machines are mostly backend code.
 The only time a UI will see a change from the machine is when a computation has not yet started or has finished, creating a static new machine state.
 Therefore, there is no need to constantly update the UI for all changes.

+NOTE: We ended up did using MachineContext, but ony to restrict the domain of machine names to per context session (or per React app render, which is once per session).
+This is because sometimes there could exist multiple sessions of a React app (particularly when hotloading) and using the name as the id would conflict with one another in the API.
+So MachineContext only provides a unique id per React context for any calls from the UI to make sure it works only with its own machine builders.

 ## How To Stop Crying And Learn To Love The Machines
 So, ideally, any component can display/manipulate information on any machine.
 Therefore,